How Rails and MySQL are handling time zones

 # config.time_zone = 'Berlin'

-In order to disable time zone conversion in Rails 3, open
+In order to disable time zone conversion in Rails 3 or newer, open

 config/application.rb and add the following: